Tahuubinh/AI_HUST_Project/README.md

 Click on the name of any algorithm to run.
-Choose the number of rows, fill in the `Shuffle` box and click the Reset button to suffle the N-Puzzle.
+Choose the `number of rows`, fill in the `Shuffle` box and then click to the `Reset` button to suffle the N-Puzzle.

 The main components of the program are shown in the image above: